How Much Protein Do I Need?

 Proteins are made up of smaller molecules called amino acids, attached like beads on a string.
 They form a long chain, and 20 different amino acids combine to form a protein.
 The long protein chains fold together to form complex shapes and eventually become various components in the body.
 Different types of components formed from protein perform various functions, such as:

-· Enzyme: Enzymes carry out multiple chemical reactions in your body.
-These reactions are necessary for metabolism.
+• Enzyme: Enzymes carry out multiple chemical reactions in your body.
+These reactions are necessary for speeding up your metabolism.

-· Structural component: They provide stiffness and rigidity to cells.
+• Structural component: They provide stiffness and rigidity to cells.
 Different structural proteins serve different functions in the body.
 Keratin forms hairs and nails.
-Elastin allows the muscles elasticity, and collagen builds bones, tendons, ligaments, and skin.
+Elastin allows the muscles to have elasticity, and collagen builds bones, tendons, ligaments, and skin.

 How much protein do you need?